Is a reverse mortgage only for broke and desperate people? Many people seem to think so, but I respectfully disagree.

 Reverse mortgage borrowers commonly use the proceeds to get rid of existing mortgage payments, pay off other debts, finance home improvements, or supplement existing retirement income or assets.
 You can use the cash for pretty much whatever you need.

-In 2014, FHA implemented new guidelines to help screen out borrowers with poor credit and financial profiles.
-Called financial assessment, the guidelines require lenders to assess income and credit when qualifying applicants.
+In 2014, FHA implemented new lending guidelines – called financial assessment – that require lenders to assess income and credit when qualifying applicants.

 Prior to the change, almost anybody could get a reverse mortgage regardless of income and credit.
 If an applicant was at least 62 and had significant home equity, they likely qualified.
 Unfortunately, the relatively loose lending guidelines at the time led to a high default rate, which led to bad outcomes for borrowers and negative headlines for the program.

-Financial assessment was designed to weed out high risk borrowers and reduce defaults due to nonpayment of property charges.
+Financial assessment was designed to screen out high risk borrowers and reduce defaults due to nonpayment of property charges.

 Many borrowers find the LESA attractive because it means they don’t have to worry about paying property taxes and insurance.
-However, there needs to be enough money available in the reverse mortgage to set up the LESA or the borrower won’t qualify.
+However, there needs to be enough money available in the reverse mortgage to set up the LESA or it will likely be impossible to qualify.

 Ideal candidate #1

-If you have many years left on your mortgage and have no plans to sell your home, you are a prime candidate for a reverse mortgage.
+If you have a lot of years left on your mortgage and have no plans to sell your home, you are a prime candidate for a reverse mortgage.

-Why not put that equity to work and get rid of your mortgage payment?
-You can free up cash to use for other purposes, like building savings, traveling, or doing home improvements.
+Why not put that equity to work and get rid of a mortgage payment?
+That frees up cash for other purposes, like building savings, traveling, or doing home improvements.

 If you’re drawing on retirement assets and paying a mortgage, the reverse mortgage can help you protect and preserve your assets for longer.
 FAR Vice President of Retirement Strategies Steve Resch mentions this strategy in an article by Chris Clow over at Reverse Mortgage Daily: